- Review: Edward Jones

-You’ll also have to pay a yearly account fee of $40 for all retirement accounts, which can either be withdrawn directly out of your investment account or your bank account.
+With Edward Jones, you’ll have to pay a yearly account fee of $40 for all retirement accounts, which can be withdrawn either directly out of your investment account or from your bank account.

-This makes Edward Jones an expensive option compared, but if you need the extra guidance and full-service features, then this could be a good option until you learn the investing ropes for yourself.
+This makes Edward Jones a comparatively expensive option, but if you need the extra guidance and full-service features, then this could be a good option until you learn the investing ropes for yourself.

 |Commissions on Stock Trades||Annual Fee||Commissions on Reinvested Dividends|

 If you’re investing with an individual retirement account (IRA) like I am, here is the complete schedule of fees from Edward Jones.